Testing ESP

 Early ESP cards test

-If you score highly, you may have just been lucky.
+The test applications follow accepted scientific protocols (they are not rigged) and you are most likely to score around chance levels.
+If you score highly on these tests, you may have just been lucky.
 On the other hand, especially if you can perform consistently well, it may suggest that you have real psychic abilities.

 If this is the case, you should definitely try our ESP or Precognition Championship.
 If you get one of the highest scores, we will even add you to our list of champions!